kunal1601/Containerised-Microservice-application/README.md

 🚀 Future Improvements
 - Add Nginx as a reverse proxy

-- Integrate logging and monitoring
+- Integrate logging and monitoringā

 - Container healthchecks